 Critical Accounting Policy and Estimates.
 Our Management's Discussion and Analysis of Financial Condition and Results of Operations section discusses our financial statements, which have been prepared in accordance with accounting principles generally accepted in the United States of America.
 The preparation of these financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 On an on-going basis, management evaluates its estimates and judgments, including those related to revenue recognition, accrued expenses, financing operations, and contingencies and litigation.
 Management bases its estimates and judgments on historical experience and on various other factors that are believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.
 The most significant accounting estimates inherent in the preparation of our financial statements include estimates as to the appropriate carrying value of certain assets and liabilities which are not readily apparent from other sources.
+These accounting policies are described at relevant sections in this discussion and analysis and in the notes to the financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2008.

-The following discussion of our financial condition and results of operations should be read in conjunction with our audited financial statements for the years ended December 31, 2007 and 2006, together with notes thereto included in this Form 10-KSB.
+The following discussion of our financial condition and results of operations should be read in conjunction with our audited financial statements for the years ended December 31, 2008 and 2007, together with notes thereto included in this Form 10-K.

-For the year ended December 31, 2007 as compared to the same period ended December 31, 2006.
+For the year ended December 31, 2008 as compared to the same period ended December 31, 2007.